Finite-size effects on the cluster expansions for quantum gases in restricted geometries: Conclusion

-Our results are novel, exact, and are directly useful for a postgraduate course on statistical mechanics or that on many-body physics.
-All the calculations are done within the scope of undergraduate and postgraduate students.
-Our result would be relevant in the context of study spatial correlations in ultra-cold systems of dilute Bose and Fermi gases of alkali atoms in 3-D magneto-optical box trap with quasi-uniform potential in it \cite{Gaunt}.
+Our theoretical results are exact, and are directly useful for understanding finite-size effects on quantum cluster expansion of Bose and Fermi gases in the restricted geometries.
+Our results would be relevant in the context of experimental study of spatial correlations in ultra-cold systems of dilute Bose and Fermi gases of alkali atoms (i) in 3-D magneto-optical box traps with quasi-uniform potential around the center \cite{Gaunt}, and (ii) in 3-D harmonic traps \cite{Ensher,Jin}.
+Our method of obtaining the quantum cluster expansion with the realization of the quantum cluster integral as the partition function of a composite particle and having a phase, would be a rigorous approach for studying finite-size effects in statistical mechanics.

-By density matrix, we mean: statistical mechanical unnormalized density matrix for systems in thermodynamic equilibrium.
+Here, by density matrix, we mean: statistical mechanical unnormalized density matrix for systems in thermodynamic equilibrium.
 Replacing $\beta$ by $it/\hbar$, where $t$ is the time taken by a particle in the system to reach $\vec{r}'$ starting from the position $\vec{r}$ at $t=0$, we get the quantum mechanical density matrix-elements for all the cases.

-All our results can be generalized for non-ideal cases of 3-D Bose and Fermi systems in box geometries at least within the perturbative formalisms.
-Our results can also be generalized for $d$-dimensional box geometries.
-We are keeping these tasks as open problems to the postgraduate students.
+Our results can be generalized for rotating traps without any difficulties as energy eigenvalues for the harmonic oscillator do not change much if the trap rotates slowly about the symmetric axis \cite{Fetter}.
+The case of the rotation would be more interesting for the fast rotation, specially, when angular speed of rotation becomes same as that of the (angular) trap frequency resulting infinite degeneracy of the ground state.
+All our results can be generalized for non-ideal cases of 3-D Bose and Fermi systems in the box geometries or in the harmonically trapped geometries within the Hartree-Fock approximations.
+We are keeping these tasks as open problems to the scientific community.